Miami Herald: 21st century

-On September 8, 2006, the Miami Herald's president Jesús Díaz, Jr. fired three journalists because they had allegedly been paid by the United States government to work for anti-Cuba propaganda TV and radio channels.
+On September 8, 2006, the Miami Herald's president Jesús Díaz Jr. fired three journalists because they had allegedly been paid by the United States government to work for anti-Cuba propaganda TV and radio channels.
 The three were Pablo Alfonso, Wilfredo Cancio Isla and Olga Connor.
-Less than a month later, responding to pressure from the Cuban community in Miami, Díaz resigned after reinstating the fired journalists.
-Nevertheless, he continues to claim that such payments, especially if made from organs of the state, violate the principles of journalistic independence.
-At least seven other journalists who do not work at the Herald, namely Miguel Cossio, Carlos Alberto Montaner, Juan Manuel Cao, Ariel Remos, Omar Claro, Helen Aguirre Ferre, Paul Crespo, and Ninoska Perez-Castellón, were also paid for programs on Radio Martí or TV Martí, both financed by the government of the United States through the Broadcasting Board of Governors, receiving a total of between 15,000 and US$175,000 since 2001.
+Less than a month later, responding to pressure from the Cuban community in Miami, Díaz resigned after reinstating the fired journalists, saying that "policies prohibiting such behavior were ambiguously communicated, inconsistently applied and widely misunderstood over many years."
+Nevertheless, he continued to state that such payments, especially if made from organs of the state, violate the principles of journalistic independence.
+At least seven other journalists who did not work at the Herald, namely Miguel Cossio, Carlos Alberto Montaner, Juan Manuel Cao, Ariel Remos, Omar Claro, Helen Aguirre Ferre, Paul Crespo, and Ninoska Perez-Castellón, were also paid for programs on Radio Martí or TV Martí, both financed by the government of the United States through the Broadcasting Board of Governors, receiving a total of between 15,000 and US$175,000 since 2001.

 In May 2011, the paper announced it had sold 14 acre of Biscayne Bayfront land surrounding its headquarters in the Arts & Entertainment District of Downtown Miami for $236 million, to a Malaysian resort developer, Genting Malaysia Berhad.
 McClatchy announced that the Herald and El Nuevo Herald would be moving to another location by 2013.
 In May 2013, the paper moved to a new building in suburban Doral.
 The old building was demolished in 2014.

-In November 2018, the Herald broke the story that "in 2007, despite substantial evidence that corroborated (female teenager's) stories of (sexual) abuse by Epstein, the U.S. attorney in Miami, Alexander Acosta, signed off on a secret deal for the multimillionaire, one that ensured he would never spend a day in prison."
+In November 2018, the Herald broke the story that "in 2007, despite substantial evidence that corroborated [female teenagers'] stories of [sexual] abuse by [Jeffrey] Epstein, the U.S. attorney in Miami, Alexander Acosta, signed off on a secret deal for the multimillionaire, one that ensured he would never spend a day in prison."
 Thus, the full extent of Epstein's crimes and his collaborators remained hidden and the victims unaware of this arrangement.
 In July 2019, Epstein was charged with sex trafficking dozens of minors between 2002 and 2005; reporting at the time noted how the Herald brought public attention to accusations against Epstein.

-On December 17, 2019 it was announced the Miami Herald would move to a six days a week format.
+On December 17, 2019, it was announced the Miami Herald would move to a six-days-a-week format.